brpo01/ansible-dynamic-13/ansible-dynamic.md

 # INTRODUCING DYNAMIC ASSIGNMENT INTO OUR STRUCTURE
 - In the previous [project](https://github.com/brpo01/ansible-static-12/blob/master/ansible-static-12.md) GitHub repository start a new branch and call it dynamic-assignments.

-- Create a new folder known as dynamic-assignments, this folder will store the playboo that'll dynamically include the environmental variables in our set of tasks.
+- Create a new folder known as dynamic-assignments, this folder will store the playbook that'll dynamically include the environmental variables in our set of tasks.
 Within that folder, create a file and call it env-vars.yml

 ```
 $ sudo mkdir dynamic-assignments